iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 x = (\lambda^2 - b_l^2)r
 $$

-With this susbtitution above, we will be able to transform the boundary conditions, and it will be like:
+With this susbtitution above, we will be able to transform the boundary conditions, and it will be like [^3]:

 $$
 R(0) \ne \infty